dtnewman/fastapi_template/README.md

 ## Libraries used

-The goal of this template is to provide a sane starting point for larger projects using FastAPI.
+The goal of this template is to provide a sane starting point / boilerplate template for larger projects using FastAPI.
 I make use of the following libraries here:

 - [Serverless](https://www.serverless.com/) - for handling deployment of the project to AWS Lambda/API Gateway
   - [serverless-prune-plugin](https://www.serverless.com/plugins/serverless-prune-plugin) - to purge previous deployed versions of functions from AWS lambda